bdeckard92/dupUT/01-Class-Content/12-SQL-dev/01-Activities/01-SQL-Schema/README.md

 ## 💡 Hints

-* What MySQL command do we use to display a table and information about each field's data types?
+* What MySQL command do we use to display a table and information about each column's data types?

 ## 🏆 Bonus